Open-Info/.github/profile/README.md

 # Open Information ℹ️

 A group aimed towards making information available to the benefit of all.

+Open-Information acts as a custodian for sensitive information.

+Through Soulbound-NFT Certification, we:
+- Verifies anonomous entities ✔️ and
+- Flags malicious acters  🚩 .

 ### [WhitePaper](https://open-info.gitbook.io/oi-whitepaper/)